intelij/hp-ecommerce-java/README.md

 5. [jersey-client](http://repo1.maven.org/maven2/com/sun/jersey/jersey-client/1.8/jersey-client-1.8.bundle)

 ## Usage
-Here below are examples on how to initalize client and use for different kind of operations.
+Here below are examples on how to initialize client and use for different kind of operations. .
 Please take a look at ECommerceClientIT for more information [EcommerceClientIT](https://github.com/handpoint/hp-ecommerce-java/blob/master/src/test/java/com/handpoint/ecommerce/core/ECommerceClientIT.java)

 ### Initialize ECommerce Client